Sabin IPV Vaccine Description

-Sabin IPV is a liquid trivalent vaccine produced from Sabin poliovirus type 1, 2, and 3 strains grown on Vero cells.
+Sabin Inactivated Poliovirus Vaccine (IPV) is a liquid trivalent vaccine produced from Sabin poliovirus type 1, 2, and 3 strains grown on Vero cells.

-This vaccine is indicated to prevent Wild Polio Virus, in the hope of completely eradicating the disease.
+This vaccine is indicated to prevent the Wild Polio Virus in the hope of completely eradicating the disease.

-Clinical Trial NCT03526978: An Immunogenicity and Safety Study of Sabin Inactivated Poliovirus Vaccine (Vero Cell) in 2-month-old Infants
+Clinical Trial NCT03526978: An Immunogenicity and Safety Phase 3 Study of Sabin Inactivated Poliovirus Vaccine (Vero Cell) in 2-month-old Infants

 The study is a randomized, double-blind, controlled randomized, double-blind, controlled clinical trial.
 The purpose of this study is to evaluate the immunogenicity and safety of Sabin Inactivated Poliovirus Vaccine (Vero cell) manufactured by Sinovac Vaccine Technology Co., Ltd in 2-month-old infants.
 The control vaccine is a commercialized Inactivated Poliovirus Vaccine manufactured by Sanofi Pasteur company.
 1200 healthy infants between 60-90 days will be randomly assigned into an experimental group or control group in the ratio 1:1.